Strategy-proof allocation with outside option

-In the object assignment model, a finite set of indivisible objects $ O $ are assigned to a finite set of agents $ I $.
-Each object $ o $ has $ q_o \in \mathbb{N}$ copies, and each agent $ i $ demands a copy of an object and has a strict preference relation $ \succsim_i $ over $ \tilde{O}\coloneqq O\cup\{\emptyset\} $, where $ \emptyset $ denotes every agent's outside option of obtaining nothing.
-The preference domain of each agent is the set of all strict preferences $ \mathcal{P} $.
+The object assignment model has been defined in Remark \ref{rmk:object:defn} and \ref{rmk:object:randomallocation}.
+Recall that $ I $ is a finite set of agents, and $ \tilde{O}\coloneqq O\cup \{\emptyset\} $ is a finite set of heterogeneous objects with $ \emptyset $ being the outside option.
+Assume that every agent's preference domain consists of of all strict preferences over $ \tilde{O} $.
+Denote this preference domain by $ \mathcal{P} $.
 So NI and Richness are satisfied.